The Observership in Periodontology Program

 The observership follows the exact schedule of the periodontics graduate program, and observers attend all classes/seminars that Periodontology Graduate Students attend.
 The only difference is that observers’ clinical activities are limited to assisting and observing, while Periodontology Graduate Students provide direct care to patients.
 The observers will also be provided with a self-study curriculum of journal articles to enhance their understanding of the specialty beyond that of an average general dentist.

-The Observership in Periodontology program is considered a dental continuing education course, and a tuition fee is required to attend.
-Observers do not receive graduate school credit but will receive a certificate of attendance upon completion of the program.
+The Observership in Periodontology program is considered a dental continuing education course, and a program fee is required.
+Observers do not receive graduate school credit but will receive a certificate of attendance upon program completion.
+Observership completion does not guarantee acceptance into the University of Alberta Periodontology graduate program.

 Length of Program